ndmitchell/build-shootout/README.md

 * **tup: success**, requires `^o^` to be added

-### system: Dependency on system information
+### system1: Dependency on system information

 Introduce a dependency on a piece of system information that must be recomputed every run.
-In this scenario `system-gen` might be equivalent to `gcc --version` and `system-run` might be `gcc -c`.
+In this scenario `system1-gen` might be equivalent to `gcc --version` and `system1-run` might be `gcc -c`.
 You must always test the `gcc` version, but only want to rebuild if it changes.

-    system-gen -- source           # must always be run system-run source -- output    # must not run if source does not change
+    system1-gen -- source          # must always be run
+    system1-run source -- output   # must not run if source does not change

-I believe that given a small amount of shell scripting glue (to run `system-gen`) this test can be written on top of `unchanged`.
+I believe that given a small amount of shell scripting glue (to run `system1-gen`) this test can be written on top of `unchanged`.

 * fabricate: unsure
 * Make: unsure